Participation is available to U.S. financial institutions of all types and sizes.

 We’ve developed many resources to help you get Sheltered Harbor Certified as quickly as possible, which you can access as soon as you join:

-In addition to the resources available to all participants on our content portal, we have entered into alliance partnerships with advisory and assurance firms to help you plan and implement the standard.
+In addition to the resources available to all Participants on our content portal, we have created alliance partnerships with several select firms to help you plan, implement, and certify.
+Through this growing ecosystem of providers, your options to become resilient against cyber attacks are broader, deeper, quicker, cheaper and less risky than building it all independently.

 Yes.
 If you use a Service Provider for core processing and elect to use their Data Vaulting Solution, you still need to join Sheltered Harbor to receive the services.
 You also need to develop your own Sheltered Harbor Resiliency Plan in order to achieve Sheltered Harbor Certification.